JackRostron/NSString-CommandLineScript/README.md

 NSString+CommandLineScript
 ==========================

-Category on NSString which returns the output of the command if run in Terminal
+Category on NSString which returns the output of the command if run in Terminal.
+Also implemented in [Swift](https://github.com/JackRostron/Swift-NSString-CommandLineScript).

 ## How to run a command